JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - Browser-smoke the deployed OAuth token fallback so hosted Google login, admin page access, and logout are confirmed against the live Netlify frontend after the `?mode=token` switch.
 - If the product goal remains minimal cookie usage, move OAuth mode persistence off the `pt_oauth_mode` cookie and into a signed `state` value or explicit callback variants so the redirect-mode choice no longer depends on any browser cookie at all.
 - If clean `httpOnly` session login is still required on split frontend and API origins, treat it as a separate backend architecture task and validate it specifically against modern third-party-cookie restrictions rather than assuming correct `SameSite=None; Secure` attributes are sufficient.
+- Populate `_new/backend/main/.env` from `_new/backend/main/.env.example` before expecting local DB-backed routes to work in this checkout; there is no committed local JWT or Postgres config here.
 - Retire the remaining browser token-bootstrap compatibility path only after the team decides whether the long-term production auth model is same-site session, cross-site session, or token-first OAuth.
 - The site still needs a coordinated edit-system overhaul so admin can manage images, sets, and subjects with finer control across the full stack.
 - `gallery_v2.images` remains an important missing piece for end-to-end image-level editing and should be backfilled from a trusted storage inventory path.